Welcome to our best ever California Road Trip itinerary for families with kids!

 Big Sur and Highway One (Suggested: 3 Days)

-No California Road Trip itinerary is complete without Big Sur.
+No California Road Trip itinerary with kids is complete without Big Sur.
 South of Carmel is a 90-minute stretch of coastal California that will take your breath away.
 Big Sur is a place that forces you to slow down.
 The winding roads take you along steep coastal cliffs, through redwood forests and several state parks and national forests.
 It’s truly an epic landscape.

 We recommend stopping off here for a few nights if your itinerary allows.
 There are plenty of cabins to rent, giving you the chance to experience the ancient redwoods.
+If you want to camp in Big Sur, be ready early – camping slots open 9 months in advance and tend to sell out in days.

 The obvious thing to do is explore the state parks here.
 Pfeiffer Beach is stunning, but don’t miss Pfeiffer State Park.
 There’s a family-friendly hike up to the waterfalls, and afterwards, you can settle by the river for a picnic and some swimming.
 On the day we visited, we found a rope swing and have the sort of day memories are made of.